SIGNS OF NUTRIENT DEFICIENCIES

 1. Ongoing fatigue

-2. Digestive issues, irregular bowel movements
+2. Digestive issues, or irregular bowel movements

 3. Hormonal imbalances